lidofinance/diffyscan/README.md

 - Python 3.12
 - Poetry 1.8
-- if need `--prettify` or binary checking options support:
+- if deployed bytecode binary comparison or pretifier sources preprocessing are needed:
   - npm

 Other versions may work as well but were not tested at all.